JohnLCaron/rlauxe/docs/Raire.md

 ## Democracy Developers Notes

+See https://github.com/DemocracyDevelopers/Colorado-irv-rla-educational-materials for an in-depth explanation of Raire.

 A Guide to Risk Limiting Audits with RAIRE
 Part 1: Auditing IRV Elections with RAIRE

-Not Eliminated Before (NEB) Assertions
+### Not Eliminated Before (NEB) Assertions

 Alice NEB Bob is an assertion saying that Alice cannot be eliminated before Bob, irrespective of which other candidates are continuing.
 In other words, no outcome is possible in which Alice is eliminated before Bob.
 When expressed as a comparison of tallies, this assertion says that the smallest number of